AbdelazizBouzidi/GNF/README.md

 This implementation re-uses ideas and portions of code from the following open-source projects:

-* [autonomousvision/factor-fields](https://github.com/autonomousvision/factor-fields) – the original `FactorFields.py` implementation.
+* [autonomousvision/factor-fields](https://github.com/autonomousvision/factor-fields) – the original `FactorFields.py` implementation for radiance fields.
 * [ashawkey/torch-ngp](https://github.com/ashawkey/torch-ngp) – hash-grid CUDA encoder and training utilities.

 We thank the authors for releasing their code under permissive licences, which made this work possible.